 Ukraine became a member of COMNAP in 2004.

 The main issues that COMNAP takes care of are the safety of navigation in Antarctic waters, planning of actions in emergency situations, international inspections of infrastructure objects of scientific stations and others.

 COMNAP members have also developed recommendations on various issues related to scientific research in the Antarctic.
 These recommendations include air safety, waste management, oil pollution prevention and reducing the impact on the Antarctic environment.
 Working groups have also been established to deal with topics such as maritime and air operations, energy management, personnel training and environmental issues.

-The COMNAP Annual General Meeting (COMNAP AGM) is a non-political meeting where delegates learn from experience, discuss plans for future Antarctic seasons, and receive information about ongoing operations within national Antarctic Programs as well as develop and promote best practice in managing the support of scientific research in Antarctica.
+The COMNAP Annual General Meeting is a non-political event where delegates learn from experience, discuss plans for future Antarctic seasons, and receive information on current operations within the national Antarctic programs.

 More information on the COMNAP website: www.comnap.aq